oscisn93/homepage/README.md

 Design your database and create at least the following numbers of records:
 8 students	2 departments	3 professors
 4 courses	6 sections	20 enrollment records
-## You should provide interfaces for the following individuals:
+## Implement interfaces for the following individuals:
 ### For the professors:
 > a.
 Given the social security number of a professor, list the titles, classrooms, meeting days and time of his/her classes.
 > >